How to Pitch to Investors: 6 Tips for Pitching Your Business Idea to Them

 A long pitch, usually no longer than 20 minutes, provides a bigger picture and is your last chance to persuade an investor.
-It includes vital info about your company such as financial forecasts, sales, market share estimation, fund request, etc.
+It includes vital info about your company such as financial forecasts, sales, market share estimation, fund requests, etc.

 If an investor has asked you to present your long pitch, it’s a good sign.
 It means your idea sparked their curiosity and they’re willing to fund you, but they need a final push to seal the deal.

-How to pitch your idea to investors
+How to Pitch your Idea to Investors

-Going into a meeting with investors without proper preparation is a sure-fire way to get rejected.
+Going into a meeting with investors without proper preparation is a surefire way to get rejected.
 To stand a good chance at succeeding, there are a few things you need to do.
 Let’s see what they are.

 1. Research the investors